precocity/gcp-retail-workshop-2018/ingestion/README.md

 cd DataflowTemplates
 ```

-**Step 2:** Create a bucket in GCS to deploy the Dataflow jobs, be sure to replace **[unique-dataflow-bucket-name]** before you execute the command:<br/>
+**Step 2:** Next, we will create a unique bucket in GCS to deploy our Dataflow code.
+The name of the bucket will be [your-project-id]-dataflow.

->**Note:** The bucket that you will be creating in this step will be used in rest of the steps.
-> The bucket name has to be unique across entire Google Cloud Platform, so avoid using generic names and include a unique identifier. ex: [username]-dataflow-2018.

-`gsutil mb gs://[unique-dataflow-bucket-name]`
+`gsutil mb gs://${GOOGLE_CLOUD_PROJECT}-dataflow`

+>In the above command the environment variable $GOOGLE_CLOUD_PROJECT is readily available in the Cloud Shell and will be substituted automatically during execution.

 **Step 3:** Build & deploy the GCS Text -> BigQuery Dataflow job:
 ```